 What exactly is tip pooling?

-Tip pooling is one form of tip splitting that takes all of the tips collected by servers such as bartenders and waitstaff, “pools” them together at the end of a shift, and redistributes the total tips among all employees.
+Tip pooling is a form of tip splitting that is a little different.
+Tip pool regulations stipulate that all of the tips collected by servers such as bartenders and waitstaff are “pooled” together at the end of a shift.
+The total tips are then redistributed among all employees.

 Tip pooling makes sure all of the restaurant staff—including back of the house employees such as cooks and dishwashers—benefit from tips like the serving staff.

 Is tip pooling legal?